 Diseases caused by Pneumococcus, Group A and G beta hemolytic streptococci are common in humans.
 The disease spectrum is wide, and some of the disease manifestations, such as erysipelas, may reoccur.
 Host susceptibility to streptococcal disease varies, which may be due to characteristics of the bacterium or genetic or immunological susceptibility of the host.

 In our studies, we aim to understand the role of microbial virulence factors in the invasiveness of the bacterial strain and in inducing chronic inflammation in age-related diseases such as atherosclerosis and Alzheimer's disease.
 In this work, we utilize sequencing, mass spectrometry and wide array of bioinformatics tools.

 Complement is an important arm of innate immunity consisting of a group of plasma and cell surface proteins.
-To target this defense mechanism right the essential regulator of the so-called alternative pathway of complement, factor H (FH), needs to prevent activation on host cells while allowing it on microbes.
+To target this defense mechanism right the essential regulator of the alternative pathway of complement, FH, needs to prevent activation on host cells while allowing it on microbes.